chryswoods/siremol.org/intermediate_python/1b_invert.md

-#Containers: Answer to exercise 1a
+#Containers: How to invert a dictionary

 ```python
 letter_to_morse = {'a':'.-', 'b':'-...', 'c':'-.-.', 'd':'-..', 'e':'.', 'f':'..-.',